 Theo Gavrielides, biography

 I love writing and thus I created this website in the hope that you can find publications, programmes and news that can help in your search for knowledge and justice.
 So, here is a bit about me.
 I must point out though that there are so many people behind what I have achieved.

 First and foremost, I am a dad!

-In 2001, I founded The IARS International Institute, and have been running it part-time since.
+In 2001, I founded The IARS International Institute, which I run until 2020.
 It is a user-led charity that empowers the most marginalised groups of our societies to influence policy, practice and public opinion on youth, justice and rights.

 I also founded the Restorative Justice for All (RJ4All) International Institute, which aims to advance community cohesion and redistribute power through education.
 I am now its Director.

 I am also active in academia and have positions as a Visiting Professor at the School of Psychology of the University of East London, a Distinguished Policy Fellow at the School of Regulation and Global Governance (REGNet), Australian National University, an Adjunct Professor at the School of Criminology (Centre for Restorative Justice) of Simon Fraser University (Canada) as well as a Visiting Professor at Buckinghamshire New University (UK).
 I served as a Visiting Professorial Research Fellow at Panteion University of Social & Political Science (Greece) and as a Visiting Senior Research Fellow at the International Centre for Comparative Criminological Research (ICCCR) at Open University (UK).

 I am the Editor-in-Chief of the peer-reviewed journals: